-After the Contract has been awarded, submit to the Engineer a written job mix formula proposed for each mixture type to be used based on an approved mix design.
+Submit to the Engineer a written job mix formula proposed for each mixture type to be used based on an approved mix design.
 Furnish the following information for each mix:

-- Specific project for which the mixture will be used - Source and description of the materials to be used - Mixture I.D.
+• Specific project for which the mixture will be used

+- Source and description of the materials to be used - Mixture I.D.
 Number - Proportions of the raw materials to be combined in the paving mixture - Single percentage of the combined mineral aggregates passing each specified sieve - Single percentage of asphalt by weight of the total mix to be incorporated in the completed mixture - Single temperature at which to discharge the mixture from the plant - Theoretical specific gravity of the mixture at the designated asphalt content - Name of the person or agency responsible for quality control of the mixture during production

-Do the following to have the formulas approved and to ensure their quality:
+Do the following to have the Job Mix Formulas approved in accordance with SOP 40 "Approval of Contractor Job Mix Formulas" and to ensure their quality:

-- 48. Submit proposed job mix formulas for review at least two weeks before beginning the mixing operations. - 49.
+- 1. Submit proposed job Mix Formulas for review at least two weeks before beginning the mixing operations. - 2.
 Do not start hot mix asphaltic concrete work until the Engineer has approved a job mix formula for the mixture to be used.
-No mixture will be accepted until the Engineer has given approval. - 50.
-Provide mix designs for all Superpave and 4.75 mm mixes to be used.
-The Department will provide mix design results for other mixes to be used. - 51.
+No mixture will be accepted until the Engineer has given approval. - 3.
+Provide mix designs for all SMA, Superpave and 4.75 mm mixes to be used.
+The Department will provide mix design results for other mixes to be used. - 4.
 After a job mix formula has been approved, assume responsibility for the quality control of the mixtures supplied to the Department according to Subsection 106.01, "Source of Supply and Quantity of Materials."